kiran1926/millionaire-quiz-game/README.md

 - Smooth transitions and animations for a dynamic gameplay experience
 - Responsive design compatible with desktop and mobile browsers

+## Attributions
+- This project uses the Chart.js library for data visualization.

 ## 🚀 How to Run the Game
 1. Clone the repository:
     ```sh